Tsunami

 Maritime Guidance

 Tsunamis are a risk for all of the coastal communities in Washington state, yet nowhere is this risk more evident than at port and marina facilities located along the shoreline.
 These facilities are central to the maritime community and are an integral part of the Washington economy.
-As part of its work to help mitigate tsunami risk to the maritime community, Washington Emergency Management Division is excited to announce the completion of Washington State’s Tsunami Maritime Response and Mitigation Strategy for the Port of Bellingham and the Port of Grays Harbor's Westport Marina.
+As part of its work to help mitigate tsunami risk to the maritime community, Washington Emergency Management Division is excited to announce the completion of Tsunami Maritime Response and Mitigation Strategy for the Ports of Anacortes and Bellingham and the Port of Grays Harbor's Westport Marina.
 This strategy was built upon established maritime guidance from the National Tsunami Hazard and Mitigation Program that has been used to create maritime strategies in California, Oregon and Alaska.
 Our agency has expanded these existing strategies to create maritime strategies that are not only tailored to the Washington coast’s unique tsunami threat, but also includes detailed, actionable recommendations for both tsunami response and mitigation and site-specific tsunami mapping.
 These strategies were designed to be used as a template for other Washington maritime communities to develop strategies to help improve their tsunami response and mitigate tsunami risk.
 We hope this strategy will help the maritime communities in Washington more fully understand the tsunami risk they face and assist them in their tsunami planning efforts in the future.

 Port of Grays Harbor's Westport Marina